surpassinggoogle/humanpadd/source/technical/build_status/index.md

 make run-clojure
 ```

 By doing this you will start the compilation of ClojureScript sources and run re-frisk (a tool for debugging).
-You should wait until it shows you `Prompt will show when Figwheel connects to your application` before running the React Native packager.
+You should wait until it shows you `Build completed` before running the React Native packager.

 For additional information check the following: